-Protected: Selected Artists for “Ain’t I a Woman?”
+Selected Artists for “Ain’t I A Woman?”

-Anika Kowalik bore roots in Milwaukee, WI and completed a BFA in Printmaking at Milwaukee Institute of Art and Design in 2017.
-Kowalik’s current practice channels personal experiences as a young black femme to explore the depths of institutionalized racist ideology, ancestry and the coming of age to create works that record their own history.
+Anika Kowalik bore roots in Milwaukee, Wisconsin, and completed a BFA in Printmaking at Milwaukee Institute of Art and Design in 2017.
+Kowalik’s current practice channels personal experiences as a young black femme to explore the depths of institutionalized racist ideology, ancestry, and the coming of age to create works that record their own history.
 As a person who is a part of a marginalized group, it is vital to unpack the truth through many facets of documentation.
 Kowalik finds it easier to communicate these personal experiences through materiality, expanding beyond the physical body we commonly search for.
 Kowalik recently completed their first Artist-In-Residence at the John Michael Kohler Arts Center in April 2021.

 Chrystal Denise Gillon